Model content types

 Property configuration

-Each property supports a set of configuration options that control how it appears in the CMS editor, how it is validated, and how it is indexed for search.
+Each property supports a set of configuration options that control how it displays in the CMS (SaaS) editor, how the system validates it, and how the system indexes it for search.

 Property types

 The type field defines the data type of a property.
-Supported types include:
+Supported types include the following:

 string– Simple text.richText– Formatted content (Slate.js format).boolean– True or false.integer– Whole numbers.float– Decimal numbers.dateTime– Date and time values.url– Simple URLs.link– Links with metadata.binary– Binary files.json– Structured JSON.content– References to other content.contentReference– References with constraints.array– Lists of values.component– Embedded components.